-This is a pretty cool collection that you can pass through on your own possibly after a cocktail and before seeing the Eiffel Tower.
+This is a pretty cool collection that you can pass through on your own, possibly after a cocktail and before seeing the Eiffel Tower.
 It has a few huge works of art and a ton of other eye-grabbers.
-Give it an online search and I think you’ll be convinced.
+See it for yourself—I think you’ll be convinced.

-8. Hôtel National Des Invalides & Musée De L’Armée
+8. Hôtel National Des Invalides and Musée De L’Armée

 7. Rodin Museum

-Auguste Rodin remains the most famous French sculpture to date.
-He is most famous for his sculpture The Thinker which is located at the Rodin Museum in Paris, France.
+Auguste Rodin remains the most famous French sculptor to date.
+He is most famous for his sculpture The Thinker, which is located at the Rodin Museum in Paris, France.

 The museum is located next to Invalides metropolitan station.
-It consists of a garden with two structures on it.
-The first is Boutique du musée Rodin which is basically a gift shop and cafe.
+There’s a garden and two structures, one of which is a gift shop and café, Boutique du musée Rodin.

-Then there is the Mansion which is the main structure which is named Hôtel Biron.
-The name was due to the structure being sold to a very wealthy individual by the name Louis-Antoine de Gontaut-Biron.
+Then there is the main structure, a mansion named Hôtel Biron.
+The name comes from a very wealthy previous owner by the name Louis-Antoine de Gontaut-Biron.
 Hence, Hôtel Biron.